 - International Summer University Programme (ISUP)

-On the websites listed above, you can find which bachelor level courses are offered and which course areas they can cover with regard to the specific entry requirements for our graduate programmes.
-You can also find information about application, course entry requirements and fees (if any), schedules, etc.
+On the websites listed above, you can find which bachelor level courses are offered and which course areas they can cover.
+You can also find information about applying, course entry requirements and fees (if any), schedules, etc.

 The following are NOT relevant in the selection process and are not used during our assessment:

 - Any course not at bachelor level (this includes courses at master and PhD level,).
 These courses will not be included in your assessment

 - A motivational essay for programmes that don't use motivational essays in the selection process